 The Our SOH column is the stock on hand in our own store, while figures in all subsequent columns are the customer's data.

-The first entry to be made is in the Days to supply field, where the appropriate figure should be entered.
+The first entry to be made is in the Days to supply field, where the appropriate figure should be entered - e.g. 30 if the ordering frequency is monthly, 90 if it is quarterly, etc.